AakashBala06/Hospital-Analysis-Dashboard/README.md

   - Wait time distribution by age and day of visit

 - **Interactive Slicers**
-  - Filter by age group, gender, race, referral department
+  - Filter by age group, gender, race, and referral department
   - Dynamic visual updates based on selection

 ##  Data Source